 One of the biggest horsepower gains most V8’s have is with aftermarket cylinder heads.
 Luckily GM was actually really good at developing cylinder heads when they designed the LS engine.
 Throughout the years Chevrolet continued to perfect the LS heads.
 The LS2 heads were a slight step up from the LS1 heads.

 These gains are due to changes in the intake runner length, size, and shape.
-Small things like shape can have a large affect on how air flows into the engine.
+Small things like shape can have a large effect on how air flows into the engine.

 LS2 vs LS3: Intake